 1. Partner with other small businesses

-Here’s a great marketing idea if you’re working with zero budget: collaborate with other small businesses whose target market overlaps with yours (provided they’re not a direct competitor).
+Here’s a marketing idea that works especially well for new businesses: collaborate with other small businesses whose target market overlaps with yours (provided they’re not a direct competitor).

 - Cohosting a webinar